KMFDManic/FBNeo-Xtreme-Amped/src/burner/libretro/README.md

 # FinalBurn Neo

-## Note about this document

-It mostly assumes you are using RetroArch as your libretro frontend, some specific instructions might differ if you are using another frontend.

-It also assumes you are already knowledgeable about arcade emulation and its quirks.
-If you aren't, you should be reading [getting started with arcade emulation](https://docs.libretro.com/guides/arcade-getting-started/) first.

 ## Background

 FinalBurn Neo (also referred to as FBNeo or FBN) is a multi-system emulator (Arcade, consoles and computers) under active development.
+Unlike MAME it's more focused on playability and advanced features than preservation.
 It is the follow-up of the FinalBurn and FinalBurn Alpha emulators.
 The libretro core provides wide compatibility with platforms and features supported by libretro.

 ## Difference from MAME

 FBNeo strives for accuracy, just like MAME.
 There are some arcade boards where one or the other will be more accurate, but for the most part they should be equally accurate.
-The main difference with MAME is that FBNeo doesn't mind including "quality of life" hacks, while MAME is mostly focused on preservation and documentation.
+The main difference with MAME is that FBNeo doesn't mind including "quality of life" hacks, while MAME is about absolute preservation.
 "Quality of life" hacks include things like :

 * improving original game's sound (some games like "Burger Time" have noise which was clearly unintended by their developpers, we are removing it)
 * implementing alternative colors for games where the colors don't look right (sometimes there are controversies about which colors are right for an arcade board, like "Tropical Angel", we implement alternative colors as dipswitches)